Disco Ball

 Frequently Asked Questions About Large Venues for 100 Guests

-What is the typical minimum spend range for a 100-person event at these NYC venues?
+What is the minimum spend range I should expect for a 100-person event across these venues?

-Which neighborhoods in this collection are easiest to get to for a large group coming from different parts of NYC?
+Which neighborhoods in this collection are easiest for guests traveling from across the city?

-Are there any venue options in this collection that work for 100-person events with a non-traditional or immersive format?
+Are there Brooklyn venue options in this collection that fit a 100-person group?

 Customer Reviews